@mauve Maybe @futo or @nlnetlabs could give you one.

 @light @mauve @futo You might mean NLnet with handle @NGIZero. @nlnetlabs develops open source software, NLnet supports open source projects.

 @light @futo@minds.com @nlnetlabs Sweet I'll give them a peek.
 I've been looking at OTF too.
 I'm thinking to pitch either as censorship resistance tech with decentralized publishing or double down on people being able to make new decentralkzed web apps on fully local networks.
 I think the p2pad demo app has a lot of potential.
-Ipns://agregore.mauve.moe/docs
+Ipns://agregore.mauve.moe/docs/tutorials/p2pad-code-editor

 @mauve Hmm.
 I'm getting an error for that URL